-How Nurse Practitioners Increase Treatment Successes and Reduce Healthcare Costs - Qualifications and Services
+Nurse Practitioners and Their Qualifications Increase Treatment Successes and Reduce Healthcare Costs

 A real benefit to us all is that NPs can be a person's primary health care provider, to furnish a Healthcare Home (point of consistent medical contact) and generally serve patients of all ages.

 The work of Nurse Practitioners can increase the quality of healthcare while reducing associated costs to patients.
 Part of this healthcare improvement is brought by the location of NPs within small clinics in neighborhoods and by the affordable fee structure associated with NP services.

 Free standing Nurse Practitioner Clinics are available, but NPs in my area are often found in such facilities as The Little Clinic, MinuteClinic, and similar units in Walgreens, CVS/Pharmacy, Kroger Supermarkets, and other stores in neighborhoods.
 These places are easy to reach on foot or by bus, and provide free parking for automobiles and other vehicles.

 Having worked on treatment teams and having accepted treatment from MDs, DOs, and Nurse Practitioners (NPs), I can say that I have been extremely happy with NP services I have received.